Demo

 Zluri can offer you usage monitoring data.
 It helps you identify duplicate and abandoned apps, be proactive with auto-renewals, etc. The insights will further assist you in terminating the applications that are unused or abandoned apps and prioritizing the contracts as per your business needs.

-Additionally, the renewal calendar of Zluri helps you avoid surprises and prioritize the renewals as per its size and business needs.
+Additionally, as per Kuppingercole's research and analysis report the renewal calendar of Zluri helps you avoid surprises and prioritize the renewals as per its size and business needs.
 With Zluri, you can get alerts prior to renewals.
 For contract, 30 days, 15 days, 7 days, and 1 day prior alerts.
 On the other hand, for payment, you get 7 days and 1 day alerts.
 You can also customize these alerts as per your requirement.

 Renewal calendars prevent auto-renewals.
 Knowing the renewal date lets you make proactive renewal decisions on renewing or cancelling the contract.
 Further, you can review the initial contracts and work on negotiation strategies.
 Finally, it directs you to renegotiate each app months before renewal.